-In this study, we propose an SWTF network consisting of the Sparse Weighted Temporal Fusion module, which significantly improves our basenet's performance without significantly increasing its computational cost.
-We have introduced a novel method of fusing the concepts of temporal segment networks, weighted temporal fusion, and convolutional neural networks in order to determine the activity being performed in drone-camera-collected videos.
-Significant growth is observed in the Okutama-Action dataset, which can be extremely useful for drone-based activity recognition tasks at extremely high altitudes, such as crowd analysis and video surveillance.
-Our model achieves state-of-the-art performance on the challenging outdoor scenes depicted in the MOD20 and Drone-Action datasets, despite being less complex than alternative approaches.
-Deploying such a model on a suitable device could be increasingly advantageous.
+In this study, we propose an SWTA network consisting of the Sparse Weighted Temporal Attention module which helps to improve the performance of our basenet by a significant margin without adding much to the computational cost.
+We believe that our module can optimize spatial streams in learning temporal features with low complexity by eliminating the need for a temporal stream which is common in activity recognition tasks involving deep learning.
+We have presented a novel approach to fusing the concept of temporal segment networks, weighted temporal attention, and convolutional neural networks to determine the activity being performed in videos collected by drone cameras.
+A significant increase is observed in the case of the Okutama-Action dataset which can be highly useful for drone-based activity recognition tasks at very high altitudes such as crowd analysis or video surveillance.
+While being less complex as compared to other approaches, our model also generalizes well on the challenging outdoor scenes depicted in MOD20, and Drone-Action datasets, achieving state-of-the-art results in the same.
+Deployment of such a model on an appropriate device could be increasingly beneficial.
+This study has the potential to solve the computational barriers that prevent the deployment of deep learning-based HAR systems on drones.